 - Only measures mountable brew pot

-As it is ready out of the box, there is no programming required and you only need to hit the on switch.
-If you really want to make sure that you are getting what you need out of your thermometer I would recommend spending a few extra dollars for this one.
+As it is ready out of the box, there is no programming required, and you only need to hit the ‘on’ switch.

 - Measures Tenth Degrees